 Congress recently passed the biggest tax changes since 1986!
-In this episode, former IRS auditor Jack Cohen CPA shares what you need to know (for individuals and small business owners) about the new changes starting in 2018.
+In this episode, former IRS auditor Jack Cohen CPA shares what you need to know (for individuals and small business owners) about the new tax plan changes starting in 2018.

 Click the playhead above to listen now or read the transcript below.

 1. Call Jack’s office at 702-255-2330 for a complimentary tax review.

 2. Read Jack’s article in the Living Richly newsletter and get a free 12-month subscription.

 Tom: Welcome to Wealth Talks, where we talk about solutions, money and other things that create wealth in your life.
 John, we have a special guest by phone interview today, someone that we really admire and has saved us so much money that we just wanted to introduce him to all of our listeners.
 Jack Cohen, CPA, former auditor with the IRS.
 Go ahead and give a little bit of his background.

 John: His background, certainly.
 So, Jack was with the IRS for 33 years.
 In 2006, he received the David Bernard award for Employee of the Year.
 It’s like the Employee of the Year award for his division nationwide.